AssalaMohsen/SocialNetwork-Laravel/README.md

 ## TwitterClone
 Final project for the "Laravel From Scratch" tutorial at Laracasts.
-A social media web application similar to twitter, Implemented using laravel 8, JavaScript, Jquery, Html5, Css3.
+A social media web application similar to twitter, Implemented using Laravel 8, JavaScript, Jquery, Html5, Css3.
 ## How to use
 - Clone the repository with git clone
 - Copy .env.example file to .env